Rams Front Office Roster | Los Angeles Rams - therams.com

 "The (community improvement) project, being completed through a grant from the Rams, is a visible manifestation of Stan Kroenke, the NFL and the Rams organization to the school children of Inglewood," said Inglewood Mayor James T. Butts.
 "The Rams have shouted, 'Inglewood kids count,' and I salute them for their investment in the learning environment for our children."

 Under Kroenke's leadership, philanthropic activities remain essential to the mission of SoFi Stadium and Hollywood Park.
-Project developers are committed to positively impacting the Greater Los Angeles Region and the City of Inglewood through world-class entertainment, outreach activities, the creation of new jobs, and local revenues.
+Project developers have been committed to positively impacting the Greater Los Angeles region and the City of Inglewood through world-class entertainment, outreach activities, the creation of new jobs, and local revenues.

 "In shifting the center of gravity of West Coast sports to Inglewood, Kroenke has elevated the profile of the community and seeded the area with opportunity for years to come," added Farmer.
 "A project of this magnitude changes the landscape both literally and economically."